isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-02-post-Second Reading Speech for Constitution (Amendment) Bill.md

 	* Given the weight that can be placed on facts set out in a sworn statutory declaration, and the serious consequences associated with making a false statutory declaration, the law today requires a statutory declaration to be made in a specific form and manner.
 	* Therefore, a statutory declaration must take the form that is set out in the Oaths and Declarations Act.
 	* And it must also be made before an authorised person such as a Commissioner for Oaths, or CFO for short, who will check the identity of the declarant, and ensure that the declarant is aware of what he is doing; and aware of the consequences of making a false declaration.
-* Next, an oath or affirmation is a solemn declaration by which a person swears or affirms that what he says is the truth, or that he will do as he has promised to do.

 	* There is a wide range of circumstances in which a person may be required to take an oath.
 But most oaths fall within two broad categories.
 	* First, a person – such as a witness – may be required to take an oath before giving evidence, for example, to a court or tribunal.
 	* Second, a person may also be required to take an oath if he or she is appointed to an office such as that of a Judge.
 For example, before assuming office, Supreme Court Judges are required under the Constitution to solemnly swear to faithfully discharge their judicial duties, and do right without fear or favour.
-* Last, I come to notarial functions that are performed by a Notary Public in Singapore, or NP for short.

 	* From time to time, individuals or businesses may need to obtain a notarial act from a Notary Public.
 For example –
 		* An individual may need a certified true copy of an original document such as his identity card or academic certificate to apply to a foreign educational institution for further studies; or
 		* A business may need a Notary Public to witness the due execution of a document that is meant for use overseas.